KeyWorksRW/wxUiEditor/tests/SUPPORTED.md

 # Contents

 The following tables indicate whether or not code is being generated in a specific language.
-A "???" or "---" indicates it has not been verified. "no" indcates that the language doesn't support it.
+A "???" or "---" indicates it has not been verified. "no" indcates that the language doesn't support it. `partial` means that not all properties for the control are supported.

 This does _not_ mean that the class is fully supported in every language -- this is just a guide to indicate whether or not it is at least partially implemented in the various languages.